Homeowners Protection

 Your personal belongings

-Your furniture, clothes, sports equipment and other your-personal-belongingspersonal items are covered if they are stolen or destroyed by fire, wind or other insured disaster.
+Your furniture, clothes, sports equipment and other personal items are covered if they are stolen or destroyed by fire, wind or other insured disaster.
 Most companies provide coverage for 50% to 70% of the amount of insurance you have on the structure of your home.
 So if you have $100,000 worth of insurance on the structure of your home, you would have between $50,000 to $70,000 worth of coverage for your belongings.
 The best way to determine if this is enough coverage is to conduct a home inventory.

 Expensive items like jewelry, furs and silverware are covered, but there are usually dollar limits if they are stolen.
 Generally, you are covered for between $1,000 to $2,000 for all of your jewelry and furs.
 To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for it’s appraised value.
 Coverage includes “accidental disappearance,” meaning coverage if you simply lose that item.
 And usually there is no deductible.